A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Preliminaries on operads and equivariant bundles

 \subsection{Equivariant bundles}

-In this paper, we characterize the $V$-framing of a $G$-manifold and the space of $V$-framed maps using equivariant bundles.
-This approach has the advantage of being very concrete.
-In this subsection, we list some preliminary results for the reader's reference, with a focus on vector bundles.
-The proofs as well as a clarification of different notions of equivariant fiber bundles can be found in the companion paper \cite{ZouBundle}.
+As pointed out in the introduction, we define $\theta$-framed embeddings using maps between equivariant bundles.
+In this subsection, we list some preliminary results on equivariant vector bundles for the reader's reference.
+The proofs of the results as well as a clarification of different notions of equivariant fiber bundles can be found in \cite{ZouBundle}.

 Let $G$ and $\Pi$ be compact Lie groups, where $G$ is the ambient action group and $\Pi$ is the structure group. \begin{defn} A $G$-$n$-vector bundle a map $p:E \to B$ such that the following statements hold: \begin{enumerate} \item The map $p$ is a non-equivariant $n$-dimensional vector bundle; \item Both $E$ and $B$ are $G$-spaces and $p$ is $G$-equivariant; \item The $G$-action is linear on fibers. \end{enumerate} \end{defn}